-It is common in rock pools and beneath seaweed on the low shore and also amongst seaweed covered rock down to 30m depth.
-It feeds on small bottom-living fish and crustaceans.
-A large expandable mouth will swallow fish as big as itself.
-Flattened crushing teeth prevent it from eating anything it cannot swallow whole.
-In most areas, prawns are its principal diet.
-It will readily take worms on a hook and bait meant for much larger fish.
+This fish is common in rock pools and beneath seaweed on the low shore and also amongst seaweed covered rocks down to 30m in depth.
+It feeds on small fish and crustaceans that live on the sea bed.
+The Long Spined Bullhead has a large expandable mouth and will swallow fish as big as itself, however its flattened, crushing teeth prevent it from eating anything it cannot swallow whole.
+In most areas, prawns are its principal diet but it will readily take worms on a hook and bait meant for much larger fish!

 Things To Do